improvess/v4l2-list-devices/README.md

 ## License

-This short code is shared with a very permissive MIT liceense.
-Check out the licensing file for more details.
+This short code is shared with a very permissive MIT license.
+Check out the licensing section for more details.